Miss Lexi Jones

 One of the benefits of having a small class size is the ability to work with each Preschooler on an individual basis.
 Preschool Academics paired with social skills and responsibilities paves the way for your child to have a positive school experience during the remainder of their educational journey.
 It is this goal that is set during the Preschool years that will help your child to engage in the world around them both at home and at school.
 Communication about your child’s academic progress will be open and honest with the child in mind.
 This is done through face-to-face interactions, conferences, progress reports, and emails.
 Please provide the most convenient method of contact so ask to keep communication simple and effective.

-Each family is to provide a snack fee of $30 to cover the costs of snacks for the year.
 I make it a point to serve healthy snacks such as fresh fruit and vegetables.
 However, we will make room for “fun” snacks as well.

 - Birthday snacks are more than welcome in the classroom.
 Once compiled, I will send home a list of food preferences/allergies to each family to keep in mind when bringing birthday snacks.
 Snacks can be store bought or homemade.